awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 For more information, see the following topics:

-+ Updating a web or an RTMP distribution using the CloudFront console: [Listing, Viewing, and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.
++ Updating a web or an RTMP distribution using the CloudFront console: [Viewing and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.

 + Updating a web distribution using the CloudFront API: [PUT Distribution Config](http://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html) in the *Amazon CloudFront API Reference*\.